paintparty/fireworks/integrations/vscode/extension/README.md

 <br>

-This extension provides a suite of commands which fall into 2 main categories:
+This extension provides a commands which fall into 2 main categories:

-1) A cohesive set of commands to toggle the different Fireworks macros on forms in your editor.
+1) A cohesive set of operations to toggle the different Fireworks macros on forms in your editor.
 You can operate on one form at a time or several nested forms at a time.

 2) Live Code mode activates real-time, inline results of wrapped forms.
 These results are also printed in hi-fidelity color, with annotated file info, in the terminal your project is running in.